Workplace Trends: Towards a New Era of Work and Workplace

 Unprecedented change comes with unprecedented risks.
 After the digital revolution, re-humanizing the workplace should be a major component of any enterprise strategy, not only for success, but for survival.
 The solutions, the ambitions, will have to aim higher than just a bit of Activity Based Working.

-Kilian Keller started his deep dive in 2005 after life offered him a wake-up call that were were on a road to nowhere, and that it was a good idea to change direction.
+Kilian Keller started his deep dive in 2005 after life offered him a wake-up call that we were on a road to nowhere, and that it was a good idea to change direction.

 Kilian Keller, 55, father of two, stands for worksphere evolution– a holistic view on leadership, IT, space.
 His ways rely on a diverse work life as architect, project manager, factory worker, kitchen help, strategy consultant, portfolio manager, mediator, artist, and a few more.
 He originates from Germany, with a second education by Native American teachers and work experience in 26 countries.

-Workplace Nudging: How to make it easy and fun to use our work environment the way it is intended
+1030 Workplace Nudging: How to make it easy and fun to use our workplace the way it is intended

 Esther Roelofs and Simone Leenders, WorkWire